- Whistleblower Laws

 - Discrimination Based on Language and Accent, National origin, Race or Color, and/or Religion

 - Discrimination Based on Gender Identity or Sexual Orientation

 Whistle Blower Laws

-I was fired when I confronted my manager about my belief that the company was doing something illegal.
-What recourse do I have?
+An employer’s manager fires employee about his belief that the company was doing something illegal.
+What are the consequences?